ACVO Opportunities

 About this fund

-The Scottish Government’s Community and Renewable Energy Scheme (CARES) is here to support communities to engage with, participate in and benefit from the energy transition to net zero emissions.
 The Fund will help community organisations reduce their building energy costs and greenhouse gas emissions.

 Funding is available for many types of community buildings, including:

--community halls and centres.
+- community halls and centres.

 CARES supports communities to engage, participate and benefit in the energy transition to net zero.
 They will support projects that: